-For more inductive exercises for writing/grammar skills similar to these, see Write After Input
+For more inductive exercises for writing/grammar skills similar to these, see Pro Lingua Learning–Write after Input

 Earnesto asked me if he could leave class early because of his stomach.
 The next day in class, he was looking much better.
 I had to smile when he told me that when got home, he threw up three times.
 He thought it was caused by something that his roommate had made for dinner.
 He not only remembered the phrasal verb but also was able to activate it on his own.